housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 </ul>
 {% endhighlight %}

-Nice and simple, the CommentTree component lists all the comments using the `ngFor` directive.
-Click [here]() to see it's SCSS file.
+Nice and simple, we list all the comments using the `ngFor` directive.
+Click [here](https://github.com/hdjirdeh/angular2-hn/blob/item-comments/src/app/comment-tree/comment-tree.component.scss) to see it's SCSS file.

 Let's fill out `CommentComponent`, the component responsible for each specific comment.

 {% highlight javascript %}
 // comment.component.ts